 Directors almost unanimously praised her, whether it was Frank Capra, William A. Wellman, Preston Sturges, Samuel Fuller, Douglas Sirk and even a notoriously prickly actor-hating director like Fritz Lang called her "an angel".

 Stanwyck was nominated for four competitive Academy Awards but never won.
-As she got older she moved to television (her last film was in 1964) and won three Emmy Awards.
+As she got older she moved to television (her last film was in 1964), most notably as the steely family matriarch Victoria Barkley in the western series, The Big Valley, and won three Emmy Awards.
 She also received an honorary Oscar in 1982 for her whole body of work.

 She was married to Robert Taylor from 1939 to 1951.

 - Ladies of Leisure (1930)

 - Night Nurse (1931)

 - Forbidden (1932)

 - Baby Face (1933)

 - The Bitter Tea of General Yen (1933)